A-Rocha-Kenya/Waterbird-counts-Sabaki-Mida/README.md

 |Number of individual seen   |265'402     |402'184 |

 **Purposes:**
-- Monitoring waterbird population at these two key migratory stopover and wintering sites
+- Monitoring waterbird populations at these two key migratory stopover and non-breeding sites
 - Assess short- and long-term trends of wader populations
-- Learn about seasonality patterns in arrival and departure dates
+- Learn about seasonality patterns in arrival and departure dates of migrant waterbirds
 - Study the impact of climate change, habitat change, human disturbance

 **Type of data**